Skip to Content

 Slow Cooker Chicken Bone Broth

 This slow cooker chicken bone broth is easy and hands-free.
 Simply toss everything in the crockpot, set it to cook, and let it do its thing.
-The result is a delicious, rich, and nutritious broth that you can use in various recipes or sip as is.
+The result is a deliciously rich broth that you can use in various recipes or sip as is.

 Plus, it's a great way to use a chicken carcass, whether you use a rotisserie chicken from the store or a home-cooked chicken.
 You can also use leftover bones from a chicken thigh or chicken leg recipe.